pivotal/docs-tap/getting-started.md

 Now that the default supply chain has been uninstalled the **Source & Test to URL** supply chain can be installed on the cluster.
 The first step is to install Tekton, which was not installed in the installation docs as it is only a requirement for the **Source & Test to URL** supply chain.
-The next section walks you through installing Tekton onto your cluster.
+The next section walks you through installing Tekton on your cluster.

 #### Install Tekton